lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 - We want to support **partial updates**, where clients can update only specific fields.
 - Notes may support **multiple attachment types**, but only one per note.

-This isn'    t just scope creep — it'    s a chance to apply schema design best practices and show how to evolve your API safely and clearly.
+This isn't just scope creep — it's a chance to apply schema design best practices and show how to evolve your API safely and clearly.

 ## Understanding field presence and default values